mshahamc/SampleChannelApp/README.md

-#Deploying Sample Channel App locally:
+# Running Sample Channel App locally:

 Open a terminal window and navigate inside the folder that contains the Sample Channel App and enter these commands.